sohini-roy/ide/README.md

 Code can be uploaded from local system and the editor will automatically detect the language.

 ### AutoSave and Manual Save
-Code and editor settings gets auto-saved after every 30 seconds.
-To prevent lose of code on closing the window accidently.
-User can also save the code automatially by clickint the save button.
+Code and editor settings gets auto-saved after every 30 seconds to prevent lose of code on closing the window accidently.
+User can also save the code manually by clicking the save button.

 ### Customizing the Editor

-Editor can be customised in the  the settings menu.
+Editor can be customized in the the settings menu.

 * **THEMES**: Choose between many themes available.
 * **FONTS**: Font family of the text in the editor.